 The Helle Bleja is a knife that has a deep connection with the places it was made and inspired by.
 The pocket mountain is not a perfect knife, but it is a knife who’s “flaws” present themselves as character not deficiencies.
 This is a knife built with history and tradition.
 It will speak deeply to a select few kindred spirits who can see past a steep price tag.
 At it’s price point modern alternatives have an intimidating amount of bells and whistles to throw at a consumer, though in some ways they are poorer for it.
 This is clearly not a knife made for the masses as not every one has an interest in finely crafted traditional cutlery.
 Helle has purposely chosen a path between the modern and the traditional to created a knife that truly belongs on it’s own mountain, or on any mountain you happen to find yourself on.

-The Good: Hand crafted and naturally beautiful, excellent blade
+- Hand crafted and naturally beautiful, excellent blade

-The Bad: Some hot spots, feels big in the pocket
+- Some hot spots, feels big in the pocket

 Review by Seth Gunn